LuizChockt/Media-Escolar-Calc/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).
 You are free to use and modify it according to the terms of the license.

-## Acknowledgments

-I would like to thank my professors and classmates for their support and encouragement in my journey to learn programming.

 Happy coding!